Zeitz Museum of Contemporary Art Africa: Mobile Museum

 Cape Town is a city where access to places such as Zeitz MOCAA is defined by disparity and often by audience demographic.
 The reasons are many and often complex: historical, economic, social, and educational with the global pandemic adding another layer of complexity.
 To address this, the Centre for Arts Education (CFAE) developed an education program called MOCAA On The Move taking art educators to schools and centres to teach art classes.
 As an extension of this, Zeitz MOCAA is currently developing a Mobile Museum to be a classroom on wheels.
 The Mobile Museum will be designed by Kenya-born South African architect and social activist Kevin Kimwelle highlighted by Metropolis Magazine in 2020 as a Gamer Changer.
 Kimwelle's first step has been to conduct research and workshops with community members and organizations.
 The Mobile Museum will focus on being sustainable and also on teaching sustainable practices.
 The Mobile Museum will launch in the Western Cape in 2023 with the goal of expanding to greater South Africa, and then through other countries on the African continent.
 “When you drive through Africa, you see that people make do with what they have.
 There is ingenuity there,” Kimwelle says.

 Lalela

-The Centre for Art Education collaborates with Lalela, an every day after-school art program hosted in the hours when children are most vulnerable to abuse.
+The Centre for Art Education collaborates with Lalela, an every day after-school art programme hosted in the hours when children are most vulnerable to abuse.
 Classes are held on a weekly basis within the museum's classrooms to provide a safe space for workshops for students as young as six years old through to high school graduation.